 WORKPLAN - ROUND 1 STATE & FEDERAL FUNDING F.1 An Applicant must reside within the boundaries of the County of Monterey (those residing in cities and jurisdictions with rental assistance programs will be assessed for local program eligibility first).
-F 2 F.2 Required documents: Following State guidelines, accepted ID documentation includes state identification card, a driver's license, employment identification card, passport, permanent resident card, or Non US ID, driver's license, or passport F.3 INCOME ELIGIBILITY: Applicants must meet one or both of the following income eligibility criteria to be eligible for ERAP funding.
-Program priority is given to be use helds with income at an held $\nabla C O(A NAL there for inclusion when over$
+F.2 Required documents: Following State guidelines, accepted ID documentation includes state identification card, a driver's license, employment identification card, passport, permanent resident card, or Non US ID, driver's license, or passport F.3 INCOME ELIGIBILITY: Applicants must meet one or both of the following income eligibility criteria to be eligible for ERAP funding.
+Program priority is given to

-- households with income at or below 50% AMI, those facing eviction, who owe arrears, or are facing housing instability. - a.
+- eligibility criteria to be eligible for ERAP funding.
+Program priority is given to households with income at or below 50% AMI, those facing eviction, who owe arrears, or are facing housing instability. - a.
 Households with incomes at or Below 80% Monterey County Area Median Income (AMI). - b.
-Household with incomes at or below 50% Monterey County Area Median Income (AMI), or households that have one or more individuals that have been unemployed for the 90-day period preceding the date of application. - 2021 Maximum Income Limits (80% of Area Median Income) Program eligibility based on most up to date AMI calculation updated annually Household 1 Person 2 People 3 People 4 People 5 People 6 People \$73,250 80% AMI \$56,950 \$65,100 \$81,350 \$87,900 \$94,400 - c.
+Household with incomes at or below 50% Monterey County Area Median Income (AMI), or households that have one or more individuals that have been unemployed for the 90-day period preceding the date of application. - 2021 Maximum Income Limits (80% of Area Median Income) Program eligibility based on most up to date AMI calculation updated annually Household 1 Person 2 People 3 People 4 People 5 People 6 People 80% AMI \$56,950 \$65,100 \$73,250 \$81,350 \$87,900 \$94,400 - c.
 For applicants on the Wait List, refer to Prioritization Policy (p.
 35).

-F.4 INCOME DOCUMENTATION: Applicants can use the following options for income documentation
+F.4 INCOM ENTATION: Applicants ca n use the fol lowing options for income docum entation

 - a.
 Current household tax returns, or - b.
-Pay stubs for all employed members of an Eligible Household (one month), - c.
+Pay stubs for all employed members of an Eligible Household (one month), or - c.
 Unemployment statements or benefits letters, or - d.
 Social Security and Social Security Disability Insurance statements or benefits letters, or - e.
 Documentation of current participation in any one of the below: - i.
 Medicaid, known as Medi-Cal in California - ii.
-Women, Infants, and Children (WIC) benefits - Free and Reduced Lunch participation iii. - iv.
-Supplemental Nutrition Assistance Program (SNAP), known as CalFresh in California - Food Distribution Program on Indian Reservations (FDPIR) v. - vi.
+Women, Infants, and Children (WIC) benefits - iii.
+Free and Reduced Lunch participation - iv.
+Supplemental Nutrition Assistance Program (SNAP), known as CalFresh in California - v.
+Food Distribution Program on Indian Reservations (FDPIR) - vi.
 Temporary Assistance for Needy Families (TANF), known as CalWORKs in California - vii.
 School Nutrition Programs (SNP), such as the Free and Reduced Lunch program for California families - viii.
 Subsidized housing (not including housing choice, project based, or Section 8 vouchers) that required income documentation as a condition of residency